AdobeDocs/campaign-web.nl-NL/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Maximum aantal pogingen"
->abstract="Als een bericht mislukt als gevolg van een tijdelijke fout, worden de pogingen opnieuw uitgevoerd tijdens de leveringsduur."
+>abstract="Als een bericht mislukt als gevolg van een tijdelijke fout, worden opnieuw pogingen uitgevoerd tot het einde van de leveringsduur."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->